arleujr/arleujr/README.md

 ## 👤 About Me

-Agricultural Engineering student at the Federal University of Viçosa (UFV) specializing in the intersection of **Precision Agriculture, Asynchronous Systems, and Data Engineering**[cite: 3].
+Agricultural Engineering student at the Federal University of Viçosa (UFV) specializing in the intersection of **Precision Agriculture, Asynchronous Systems, and Data Engineering**.
 I combine deep field operations insight with a robust backend stack to design real-time data ingestion pipelines, cloud-hosted microservices, distributed IoT architectures, and statistical data quality engines[cite: 3].
 Highly autonomous and geared towards optimization via AI and clean code principles.

 ---